R-Sidhartha/startup_explorer-server/README.md

 The CRUD operations for startups are organized in the 'routes' folder, with corresponding controllers in 'controllers'.

-Features-
+## Features-

-Schema: Implemented a robust schema for startup details, including name, investment type, location, etc.
+**Schema**: Implemented a robust schema for startup details, including name, investment type, location, etc.

-CRUD Routes: Set up Create, Read, Update, and Delete routes for startups.
+**CRUD Routes**: Set up Create, Read, Update, and Delete routes for startups.

-Controller Logic: Relevant controllers in the 'controllers' folder manage startup operations.
+**Controller Logic**: Relevant controllers in the 'controllers' folder manage startup operations.

-Libraries Used: Mongoose, Express, Express-validator, Dotenv, Cors.
+**Libraries Used**: Mongoose, Express, Express-validator, Dotenv, Cors.

-Environment Variables: Utilized Dotenv for secure storage of environment variables.
+**Environment Variables**: Utilized Dotenv for secure storage of environment variables.

-Cross-Origin: Handled Cross-Origin Resource Sharing (CORS) to resolve blocking issues.
+**Cross-Origin**: Handled Cross-Origin Resource Sharing (CORS) to resolve blocking issues.

-Getting Started:
+## Getting Started:

 Clone the repository.